jackiekircher/specorgi/README.md

 ###One-step Installation:

-If you don't want to deal with downloading the Speluny Modding tool and unpacking/repacking textures, then follow this one-step installation.
+If you don't want to deal with downloading the Spelunky Modding tool and unpacking/repacking textures, then follow this one-step installation.
 The primary drawback is that you won't be able to install more than just this mod using this method.
 For combining mods please see the multi-step installation instructions.